u-siem/documentation/README.md

-# documentation
+# uSIEM
-Documentation about the project
+THis repository contains documentation about the uSIEM project.

+### LOG parsers

+See a complete list of the available parsers: [ Parser list ](./doc/parsers.md)